 12 players score points using standard NFFC scoring (6 points per passing TD, etc.).
 This year, that means you’ll be leaving off players from two playoff teams.
 In Round 1, everyone scores 1x the points.
 In Round 2, if you have six players that are on winning teams, you get 2x of their scores.
 Everyone you lost in Round 1 can be replaced in Round 2, then so on, but those new players start at 1x.
 Each round a player stays on your roster their scores multiply (so 1x, 2x, 3x, 4x).

 The key is to find the top scorers from the potential Super Bowl finalists and then add good players each week.
-So Patrick Mahomes and Aaron Rodgers might be the two QBs you pick in Round 1, even though they might not even play.
+So Ryan Tannehill and Aaron Rodgers might be the two QBs you pick in Round 1, even though they might not even play.
 You take a zero in Round 1, but those players automatically get double points in Round 2.
-Get the top players on your initial roster in Week 1 as well and then keep adding key players in Round 2, like Davante Adams and Travis Kelce.
+Get the top players on your initial roster in Week 1 as well and then keep adding key players in Round 2, like Davante Adams and AJ Brown.

-It sounds simple enough, but the QB on the sixth-seeded team can sometimes be the winning play.
+It sounds simple enough, but the QB on the sixth (or, now, seventh)-seeded team can sometimes be the winning play.
 Eli Manning did it twice, while Rodgers and Ben Roethlisberger have also done it.
 Our guy Greg Ambrosius says: “it's crazy, but shit happens in the playoffs and with 2000 teams you need some crazy plays to win it all.”

 Kicker and Defense